 My Favorite: Lobster Mango Roll: Maine lobster, crab, mango, Okinawa potato, piquillo chimichurri

-OBON reinvents the traditional sushi bar and brings a little edge to the Scottsdale Quarter with entire menu sections dedicated to ramen and steamed buns, a cocktail list that has a nostalgic flare and a few standout kitschy decor pieces.
-While every menu item is thoughtfully curated, standout favorites include the steamed buns with soft-shell crab, citrus dressing and red bell pepper; the Tataki Maki roll with shrimp tempura, spicy crab, seared tuna, avocado, grape tomato, chimichurri and basil; and the Chilled Kimchi Noodles with marinated vegetables, soft poached egg, spicy sesame dressing.
+OBON reinvents the traditional sushi bar and brings a little edge to the Scottsdale Quarter with entire menu sections dedicated to ramen and steamed buns, a cocktail list that has a nostalgic flair and a few standout kitschy décor pieces.
+While every menu item is thoughtfully curated, standout favorites include the jackfruit steamed buns with bbq pulled jackfruit, hoisin, peanut, pickle and cilantro lime sauce; the Tataki Maki roll with shrimp tempura, spicy crab, seared tuna, avocado, grape tomato, chimichurri and basil; and the Chilled Kimchi Noodles with marinated vegetables, soft poached egg, spicy sesame dressing.
 And if you’re a cocktail novice, OBON has you covered with a picture list displaying their creative cocktails, like the Coconut Thyme or Korean Cooler.

 My Favorite: Yuzu Yellowtail: orange peel, yuzu kosho, crispy ginger, dashi shoyu